gregoraitken23/OnTheBeach/README.md

 # Technical Work For On The Beach
 This was a fun one to work on!

-I decided to build this in Storybook so we can use the playground to see how the individual components work individually. these have been built as modularaly styled components so could be used together or on their own.
+I decided to build this in Storybook so we can use the playground to see how the individual components work alone. these have been built as modularaly styled components so could be used together or on their own.

 Once you have cloned the Repo: